Home energy

 In the UK about 30% of national energy use, and 28% of greenhouse emissions, come from domestic energy consumption (figures for 2000, see Mayer Hillman’s book).

 The main thing we have found is that you have to become a bit more carbon literate or else it’s impossible to know which changes are making a worthwhile difference.
 We have been sharing information on how many kilowatt hours of gas, and electricity, our households are using, and how much this equates to in terms of CO2 emissions.
-This prompted us to set up a local carbon group (CRAG) through a national initiative started by Andy Ross.
-The national CRAG website tells you more, and the discussion on the Forum page (you don’t need to be registered) is full of valuable information about how to measure, and reduce, your footprint.
-The thinking behind carbon allowances is explained in this article by Mark Lynas.
+This prompted us to set up our own local carbon group.

 Here are two case stories, based on our experience, to give you an idea of what is high/low/medium in terms of household energy.